ClientProjectRCI/RCI-Client-Project/README.md

 ## Database Setup

-Make a new database called RCI_mental_database in PostgresSQL and use the database.sql file in the root of this project to set up all of the table that will be used. this file will also include information such as user access levels, provider usernames and contact information.
+Make a new database called client_project in PostgresSQL and use the database.sql file in the root of this project to set up all of the table that will be used. this file will also include information such as user access levels, provider usernames and contact information.

 ## Creating the .ENV File